 Given that the red marks range around the middle of the one-centimeter mark with slightly longer lines than other millimeter markings, it’s easy to tell that the measurement is at ½”.

 While measuring, don’t forget to keep the tape in a straight, single line.
-Your reading’s precision isn’t guaranteed if the tape’s hook wanders about the material.
-Instead of one line, do a v-shaped marking on the material to ensure better accuracy.
+The accuracy of your readings would be compromised if the tape’s hook wanders over the material.
+Rather than marking a single line, I prefer a v-shaped marking on the material for greater precision.

 Avoid recoiling the tape measure at full speed.
 You may not know, but the hook can flail and lead to hurting your finger or, worse, flying right at your face.
 If you can, wear safety goggles and gloves while working on your project.